 With the wheelchair restraint system, elements are designated that are used to secure the wheelchair in the vehicle.
-Persons are secured using components of the person retention system (PRS).
+Persons in wheelchairs are secured using components of the occupant retention system (ORS).
 A comprehensive system for the optimum transportation of the wheelchair in the motor vehicle comprises both components.
 These are matched to one-another so that their forces are not transferred to another system.

-Similar to the crash test performed, a suitable wheelchair and passenger restraint system consists of a 4-point wheelchair restraint system and a 3-point passenger restraint system.
+Similar to the crash test performed, a suitable wheelchair and occupant restraint system consists of a 4-point wheelchair restraint system and a 3-point occupant restraint system.